jzProg/reactnd-myreads-app/README.md

 ## Extra features

-User is able to hide/show the books of each bookshelf (by clicking the bookshelf title div) on home page.
+- User is able to hide/show the books of each bookshelf (by clicking the bookshelf title div) on home page.
+- Use of font-awesome icons for improving UI.

 ## Setup Instructions